mayowana/mayowana/README.md

 <hr>

-I am junior front-end developer looking for remote roles at startups and high-growth companies.
-I have one year of front-end development experience and I am looking for roles where I can learn and improve my skillset.

 I work with HTML, CSS, JavaScript, React and SQL.

 Outside of engineering, I also have 10 years of growth marketing experience and I enjoy listening to music and playing video games.